CodeforNepal/wild-watch/README.md

 - `url`: Denotes the URL or index related to camera input.
 The value "0" suggests it represents the index of the camera source, allowing users to specify which camera feed the system should analyze for animal detection.

-- `scale_factor`: Determines the scaling factor applied to input images before processing by the detection model.
-With a value of "0.5", input images are resized to half of their original dimensions, impacting processing speed and detection accuracy.
+- `scale_factor`: Determines the scaling factor applied to input images before processing by the detection model.Input images are resized to half of their original dimensions, impacting processing speed and detection accuracy.

 - `confidence_threshold`: Sets the minimum confidence level required for object detection predictions to be considered valid.
-A threshold of "0.65" means predictions must have a confidence score of 65% or higher to be accepted.
+A threshold means predictions must have a confidence score of threshold or higher to be accepted.

 - `esp32_api`: Specifies the endpoint of an API hosted on an ESP32 device.
-This API likely handles data related to detected animals, facilitating communication between the detection system and downstream processes or devices for further analysis or proactive measures.
+This API is further used for an alarm system, facilitating communication between the detection system and downstream processes for further proactive measures.